MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 		Get-MgGroupMember -GroupId 'paste in the group's object ID here'

 17. In the list of group members that were displayed in the prior step, note how the results simply show the object ID of each member.
-It does not display each user's name, which basically renders the results useless. <br/>
+It does not display each user's name, which basically renders the results of this command useless. <br/>

-	To display each member's name, you're going to repeat the prior command, but this time you will add an additional component that retrieves the User record for each member of the group and displays the User's attributes.
+	To display each member's name, you're going to repeat the prior command, but this time you will add an additional component that retrieves the User record for each member of the group and displays the User's attributes. <br/>

 	To do so, at the command prompt hit the UP arrow on your keyboard.
 This will automatically type the prior command that was run (which includes the Research group's object ID, so you don't have to re-paste it).
 Then following the object ID, type the remaining portion of the command (starting with -All) and press Enter:

 		Get-MgGroupMember -GroupId 'paste in the group's object ID here' -All | ForEach {Get-MgUser -UserId $_.Id}